 By being part of a variation, all products benefit from one another.
 This means that product reviews and queries will be merged and bundled together, and lower-ranked products will benefit from other products that rank higher.
 For example, if your Black Tote bag has a higher ranking with more reviews, and your Blue Tote Bag has a lower ranking, all your reviews for the black bag will appear for the blue bag too.
-This can improve the conversion rate and SEO for the lower ranking bag, as it influences a customer’s decision and increase trust.
+This can improve the conversion rate and SEO for the lower ranking bag, as it influences a customer’s decision and increases trust.

-If you’re using Excel spreadsheets, it can be tedious to add multiple product variants for each product.
+If you’re using Excel spreadsheets, it can be tedious to add multiple variants for each product.
 You must also ensure that your CSV file is in a format that is compatible with the platform that you’re using.
-Another way to add multiple product variants is through a PIM such as Apimio.
+Another way to add multiple variants is through a PIM such as Apimio.

-Solutions like Apimio let you add product variants for each product once, and sync them to multiple e-commerce platforms.
-This way, you don’t have to add a new product variant each time you upload new products.
+Solutions like Apimio let you add variants for each product once, and sync them to multiple e-commerce platforms.
+This way, you don’t have to add a new variant each time you upload new products.
 You can assign previous variants to new products.
 This is very efficient in instances where you’re selling similar products with similar variants.
 For example, if you sell apparel in limited sizes and colors, instead of creating a separate variant for each product, you can assign existing ones to your products.
 You can save time, and get your products to market faster.

 Become more efficient with PIM tools that automatically populate your variant fields.
 Learn about our product content tool.